Sam-404-404/OJT/README.md

 ## Preview

 The app opens with a cinematic intro screen, then drops you into a curated homepage of popular movies.
-Search for anything, click a card for details, and heart your favorites.
+Search for anything, click a card for details, and heart your favor